TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

-# DevSecOps Pipeline for a Secure & Scalable Reddit Clone on Cloud-Native Architecture
+# DevSecOps Pipeline for a secure & scalable Reddit Clone on Cloud-Native Architecture

 ## _Quick Introduction_:-